 Will I be able to eat normally afterwards?

 Yes, once the stomach has settled down you should eat normally.
-Many patients will require supplements of pancreatic juices.
+Many patients will require supplements of enzymes as pills with food.

 What are the chances of cure?

-This depends on a number of factors and can often only be truly estimated after the resection and pathology examination of the tumour.
+This depends on several factors and can often only be truly estimated after the resection and pathology examination of the tumour.

-Yes, it is generally advisable to have regular blood tests and scans for at least five years after a resection so that, if tumour is to recur, it can be diagnosed early.
+Yes, it is generally advisable to have regular blood tests and scans for many years after surgery so that, if tumour is to recur, it can be diagnosed early